SmartMoneySensei/SMSensei-Dojo/Readme.md

 # SmartMoneySensei Dojo App
 This is a localhost application of which can be started by "Cloning or Forking" the Sms-Dojo.
-Open your preferred terminal and select where you want the Sms-Dojo to be located, then type "git clone (Cloned/Forked URL)".
-Once successful then type "CD Sms-Dojo"
+Open your preferred terminal and select which folder or directory you want the Sms-Dojo to be located, then type "git clone (Cloned/Forked URL)".
+Only when successfully installed, type "CD Sms-Dojo"
 Make sure you run 'npm install' command to install all libraries in package.json file.# SmartMoneySensei Dojo! then type "nodemon" or "node server.js" in the root of the application on your preferred terminal.
 Open your preferred web browser and go to "https://Loclhost:3000/"!
 Application Is Now Open!

-This is an website dedicated to helping individuals learn how to be a successful FOREX trader through informative guiding.
+This is an react web application dedicated to helping individuals learn how to be a successful FOREX trader through informative guiding.
 In addition, to expressing knowledge about foreign exchange that users might not be familiar with.

 The foreign exchange market, also known as the forex market, is the world’s most traded financial market.
 We’re committed to ensuring our clients have the best education, tools, platforms, and accounts to navigate this market and trade with confidence.